-Assessment Criteria Summary of Assessment affordable and social housing outcomes.
-Regulatory System for Community Housing.
+Assessment Criteria Summary of Assessment \$700 million Community Health Centre being delivered by NSW Health.
+This includes a significant provision of outdoor open space, all of which are withing walking distance of the Site.
+An assessment of the proposal's contribution to affordable and social housing outcomes.
+10% of all floor space used for the purpose of residential accommodation is to be used for the purpose of affordable housing for a minimum period of 15 years, managed by a Community Housing Provider who is registered in accordance with the National Regulatory System for Community Housing.
 This is a significant contribution in a jurisdiction where there is no affordable housing target currently mandated, and which will significantly increase the stock of housing that is affordable within the Illawarra region.
+The first stage of residential development is capable of being delivered as soon as 2028 in order to meet local housing needs.
 How well impediments to delivery are understood and whether there is a pathway to resolution.
-The following key planning issues were identified and considered to be easily and quickly resolvable through standard planning assessment without the need for any significant upgrades to local infrastructure or coordination with other authorities: Transport and traffic Flooding Contamination Utilities and infrastructure Water management Visual impact If infrastructure is available, or if funding is committed to fund critical infrastructure.
-Warrawong Plaza is currently serviced by utilities and infrastructure, and these are expected to be capable of servicing the proposal with minimal augmentation, especially as no increase to floor space ratio is proposed.
+The following key planning issues were identified and considered to be easily and quickly resolvable through standard planning assessment without the need for any significant upgrades to local infrastructure or coordination with other authorities: Transport and traffic Flooding Contamination Utilities and infrastructure Water management Visual impact If infrastructure is available, or if funding is committed to fund critical infrastructure. • Warrawong Plaza is currently serviced by utilities and infrastructure, and these are expected to be capable of servicing the proposal with minimal augmentation, especially as no increase to floor space ratio is proposed.